(Last updated 1/7/2016; last reviewed 1/7/2016)

 HIV medicines help people with HIV live longer, healthier lives.
 Sometimes HIV medicines can also cause side effects.
 Most side effects from HIV medicines are manageable, but a few can be very serious.
 If you are taking HIV medicines, tell your health care provider about any side effects that you are having.

 Different HIV medicines can cause different side effects.
 In addition, people taking the same HIV medicine can have very different side effects.

-Some side effects, for example headache or occasional dizziness, may not be serious.
-Other side effects, such as swelling of the mouth and tongue or damage to the liver, can be life threatening.
+Some side effects, for example headaches or occasional dizziness, may not be serious.
+Other side effects, such as swelling of the mouth and tongue or damage to the liver, can be life-threatening.

 Side effects from HIV medicines can last only a few days or weeks or continue for a much longer time.
 Some side effects may not appear until many months or even years after starting an HIV medicine.

 When starting an HIV medicine for the first time, it’s common to have side effects that last a couple of weeks.
 These short-term side effects can include: